 Environment textures are made from images that capture a scene - like an office or the beach on a sunny day - from all directions.
 For example, using the Office environment texture included in Spark AR Studio would provide an object with similar lighting to an office.

-You can apply environment textures to individual objects, even if you've already added an environment light to the whole scene.
-Environment textures applied to individual objects will override the environment light added to the scene.
+You can apply environment textures to single materials, even there's an environment light in the scene.
+Environment textures applied to individual objects will override the environment light.

 There's a huge range of environment textures to choose from on HDRI Haven and other similar websites.

 The texture will be listed in the Assets panel.
-The image in the Assets panel won't look exactly like the texture you imported, because the texture undergoes some processing before it can be used as an environment texture.
+The image in the Assets Panel won't look exactly like the texture you imported, because the texture undergoes some processing before it can be used as an environment texture in Spark AR Studio.

 There can only be 1 environment light in a scene.

 Environment textures can increase the size of your effect, which can impact performance.